Talk to us 01204 238 046

 Bid managers also need to understand what the tendering organisation is looking for in order to create a bid that will really prove why your company should be successful in securing the tender project.

-Before even putting words to paper, any good bid writer will do their research.
+Before even putting words to paper, any good bid manager will do their research.
 This can include:

 This is absolutely key in bid management.
 Bid managers will be in charge of organising relevant contributors and ensuring everything is complete on time.
 With multiple bids at any one time, bid managers will need to be on the ball and know how each project is progressing.